 - Use eco friendly dish soap and sponges

-- Avoid paper towel use, instead use dish towels or reusable bamboo/ sponge cloth
+- Avoid paper towel use, instead use dish towels or a drying rack

 - Use a small amount of water and soap when washing plates, a little goes a long way!

 - Keep a container (labeled compost) in the freezer and put leftover food, coffee grounds, and tea bags into the container